OBDS-Training/Help/content/en/docs/conda/installation/index.md

 ## Create a shortcut

-Open the `~/.bashrc` file and add the following lines.
+Open your `~/.bashrc` file and add the following lines.

 ```bash
 # Create an alias to activate the Conda base environment